andreros/react-module-federation-v2-app/host-react-19-mfe-react-16/README.md

 The module federation configuration in this project is based in the `filename: 'remoteEntry.js'` definition.
 This is useful if you want to integrate other microfrontends built with Webpack 5.

-All apps are implemented with the following tech stack:
+Host application is implemented with the following tech stack:

 - React 19
 - TypeScript
 - Module Federation Plugin v2.0
-- React Router 6
-- Immer
-- Zustand
 - Biome
 - Rsbuild

+Microfrontend application is implemented with the following tech stack:

+- React 16
+- TypeScript
+- Module Federation Plugin v2.0
+- Biome
-- WebPack 5
+- Webpack 5